Shaj33/TMU-Classifieds/README.md

 ## Install Instructions

 - Create a venv in the source folder using `python -m venv venv/.`
-- Activate the venv by running `source venv/bin/activate`
+- Activate the venv by running `source venv/bin/activate` OR `./venv/Scripts/activate.bat` (Windows)
 - Install python requirements using `pip install -r requirements.txt`

 - Install Mongo (Fill in Details Later)